fogg-lab/interactive-segmentation/README.md

 3. Use conda to install the environment for running the labeling app.
     > `conda env create -f environment.yml python=3.10`

-4. *Important*: Download a checkpoint file (.pth) for a trained interactive segmentation model, and move it into the checkpoints folder (e.g. `/Users/username/interactive-segmentation/checkpoints/`).
+4. Download a checkpoint file (.pth) for a trained interactive segmentation model, and move it into the checkpoints folder (e.g. `/Users/username/interactive-segmentation/checkpoints/`).
 You can download a trained model (trained for endothelial tube network segmentation) at [this link](https://drive.google.com/file/d/1JJZalxTMQFL9grnEBmHNQ37IezOhjDYZ/view?usp=share_link).

 ### Usage